phowell/cv/docs/index.md

 Email: <a href="peterhowell@rnc.gov.nl.ca">peterhowell@rnc.gov.nl.ca</a> |
 Telephone: (709) 729-8628 <br/>
 My Current CV Can Always Be Found At: <a href="https://phowell.github.io/cv">https://phowell.github.io/cv</a> <br/>
-Last Revision: Dec.
-5, 2019
+Last Revision: Mar.
+5, 2020
 </div>

 ## Summary

 I have been employed by the Royal Newfoundland Constabulary's Technical Services Section since May 2017.
 I started, at that time, as a Forensic Video Technician.
 In that role, I was certified by LEVA, and performed over 100 extractions from DVR and NVR systems around the north-east Avalon region.
 In July 2019 I transitioned into a Computer Forensic Examiner role.
-I am currently in training and intend to attend the Canadian Police College's Computer Forensics course in January 2020.
+I completed the Canadian Police College's Computer Forensics course in January 2020.
 I also hold a Bachelor’s Degree in Computer Science.
 Prior to joining the RNC I was employed in the Information Technology field for over 10 years.

 ### Work Experience